louisbarrett/Eager-Locomotive/README.md

   * Kinesis Stream - Scalable event queue for incoming log data
   * Kinesis Firehose - Real-time delivery of events from streams, to ElasticSearch

-* Extensible - Adding a log sources is simple and scalable
+* Extensible - Adding a log source is simple and scalable
   * Create a new kinesis stream+firehose pair to add new log data

 * Efficient  - Cloudtrail event is delivered in near real time